cockroachdb/docs/v20.1/authorization.md

 <span class="version-tag">New in v20.1</span> Role-based access management is no longer an enterprise feature and is now freely available in the core version of CockroachDB.
 {{site.data.alerts.end}}

-Roles enable you to group users and other roles and grant or revoke privileges to the group as a whole.
+A role is a group of users for which you can grant or revoke privileges as a whole.
 To simplify access management, create a role and grant privileges to the role, then create SQL users and grant them membership to the role.

 ### Create and manage roles